AliceDdt/projet_yogastudio/README.md

 Using Stripe gem for payment, you have to create your own account on https://stripe.com/fr and put your stripe keys (publishable and secret) in your .env file

-To install db:
+To install project:
+run bundle
-run db:create db:migrate db:seed
+then rails db:create db:migrate db:seed